atmos/camo/README.md

 * Max size for proxied images
 * Follow redirects to a certain depth
 * Restricts proxied images content-types to a whitelist
-* Forward images regardless HTTP status code
+* Forward images regardless of HTTP status code

 At GitHub we render markdown and replace all of the `src` attributes on the `img` tags with the appropriate URL to hit the proxies.
 There's example code for creating URLs in [the tests](https://github.com/atmos/camo/blob/master/test/proxy_test.rb).